 Questions for Family Growth: What does faith have to do with “things hoped for” and “things not seen”?
-What does it mean that we must “believe” that God exists and that He rewards those who diligently seek Him?
-Does “faith” mean that we can’t really be sure that God exists?
+What does it mean that we must “believe” that God exists and that He rewards those who seek Him?
+Does “faith” mean we can’t really be sure that God exists?

 Wisdom for the Day: Proverbs 18:17.

 Key Idea: The certainty of God’s promise is what gives us hope.

 Questions for Family Growth: What should serve as the “anchor” of our souls?
 What does “sure and steadfast” mean?
 How can we be sure God will keep His promises to us?
 Has He kept His promises in the past?

 Wisdom for the Day: Proverbs 18:18.